 How to Steam Shrimp

-- Next, if you’ve got a steamer basket, now’s the time to pull it out.
-If not, don’t worry, you can use a colander or mesh strainer instead.
+Bring two-thirds to half a pot of water to a rapid boil.
+If you’ve got a steamer basket, now’s the time to pull it out.
+If not, don’t worry, you can use a colander or mesh strainer.

 Other Ways to Cook Shrimp